-Sound Pressure Level meters are designed to do one thing, measure the amount of acoustic energy that strikes their microphone's diaphragm.
-This makes them immensely helpful in setting the playback volume of loudspeakers in editing and mixing environments.
 SyncheckII's microphone has a very small diaphragm with surprisingly linear response.
 When installed flush (or nearly flush) within our case it becomes a directional pressure zone microphone.
-Frequency sensitivity is affected also.
 For SPL measurements we alter circuit response to provide a C weighted measurement curve.
 You can directly read an SPL value between 75dbC and 90dbC on the red column, in 1/2 db steps.
 We use true RMS detection, the most accurate method, with a suitably long integration time to give a smooth and steady readout with pink noise.
 It is interesting to note that most acoustical calibrators supply sine tones for microphone and SPL calibration, while pink noise is used almost exclusively to align playback speaker levels (and frequency response criteria).
-True RMS detection is required for accurate readings of pink noise yet many inexpensive meters can show only a mathematical average value, a technique that fails by some amount on non-sinetone signals.
+True RMS detection is required for accurate readings of pink noise yet many inexpensive meters can show only a mathematical average value, a technique that fails by some amount on non-sinetone signals such as pink noise.
 The error can be more than a db with noise, depending on the particular source being measured.
 Even though pink noise is not a sine tone, volume measurements of pink noise are usually treated in the same manner as sine tones.
 (For example, "That channel is one db too soft.")
 It is therefore important to measure pink noise as accurately as possible.
 True RMS detection is a more expensive measurement technique but provides a more correct result.
 It is a standard technique in high end measuring equipment, and SyncheckII!